yprater/weather_app/README.md

 4. **Configure API Key:** In the `script.js` file, replace `config.apiKey` with your actual OpenWeatherMap API key.

+5. **Run the App with a Local Web Server:** Due to CORS restrictions, you'll need to run the app using a local web server.
+You can do so by either:

+    - **Using Python (Python 3):**  If you have Python 3 installed, you can start a local web server by running the following command in the repository directory: `python -m http.server`

+    - **Using Node.js(http-server):** If you prefer Node.js, you can use the http-server package.
+Install it globally using npm (Node Package Manager): `npm install -g http-server`.
+Then, run the following command in the repository directory to start the local server:`http-server`

-5. **Run the App:** Once you've added your API key, refresh the webpage in your browser.
-You can now use the app to check the weather for different cities.
+6. **Run the App:** Open your web browser and navigate to http://localhost:8000 (or the port specified if you used a different port) to access the app served by the local web server.
+You can now use the app to check the weather for different cities without encountering CORS issues.

 ## Note